 What does the cost include?

-The cost of the Mentorship program do not include costs for airfare, visas (if required), transport between the airport and hotel, travel and health insurance, personal expenses and spending money, police certificate, tips for the mentor or guides, and/or any other non-itinerary related item.
+The cost of the Safari Program do not include costs for airfare, visas (if required), transport between the airport and hotel, travel and health insurance, personal expenses and spending money, police certificate, tips for the mentor or guides, and/or any other non-itinerary related item.
 Meals are not included either.

-At the completion of the Mentorship program, participants should have sufficient material to begin putting together a portfolio of NGO-related photography.
-In addition, participants may be invited to feature their work in the pages of our affiliated travel publication The Travellist magazine.
+At the completion of the Safari Program, participants should have sufficient material to begin putting together a portfolio of NGO-related photography.
+In addition, participants may be invited to feature their work in the pages of our affiliated humanitarian publication The Travellist magazine.

 When travelling in an African country, it is important to keep an open mind and allow yourself to enjoy the experience and not become frustrated simply because things may be done in a way that is different to what you are used to.
 Amenities that you may be used to back home may not necessarily be available.
 Respect the local way of life.
 Go with an open and understanding attitude.
 And above all, be patient.

 Please note that this may be subject to changes as required by the needs and criteria of the partner NGO and thus should only be used as a guide.
 In addition, please note a police certificate is recommended when working with NGOs; a police certificate can be obtained from your local police agency and is worthwhile in obtaining should you plan on working in the NGO field.

 Participants arrive in Tanzania and make their own way to the hotel in Mwanza for a two-night stay.
 The Mentor will be present at the hotel to greet participants and a group dinner will be held in the evening for participants to introduce themselves and get to know one another.
 A briefing will also be given by the Mentor.